microsoft/BCTech/samples/SlowExtension/readme.md

 # Installing the extension

-Build the extension (e.g. against your Business Central Online sandbox environment)
+Build the extension (e.g. against your Business Central Online sandbox environment).

-Upload the extension (either in the Extension Management page, or publish directly from VS Code)
+Then upload the extension (either in the Extension Management page, or publish directly from VS Code).

 # Running the scenarios